hbasaric/homology.mapper.automated/README.md

     1. Ensembl Biomart - http://www.ensembl.org/biomart, see [screenshot](https://github.com/PathVisio/homology.mapper/blob/master/test/biomart-gene-names.png))
     1. Wikidata - [example](https://w.wiki/AeM) mapping Human ID to name

-1.3 Identifier mapping for original species - .bridge file:
+1.3 Identifier mapping for original species - (filename ends with .bridge file) :
-  * Download these files from the [BridgeDb website](https://www.bridgedb.org/mapping-databases/ensembl-gene-mappings/).
+  * Download these files from the [BridgeDb website](https://bridgedb.github.io/data/gene_database/).
   * Use the correct species (the original one).
   * This file is used to map the identifiers in the original GPML file to one database, which is later used to convert to a new species.
 ----